Abel-b/Habesha-Pizza/README.md

-# Delani Studio
+# Habesha Pizza

-#### This is a website for a studio named Delani Studio, Sept 29, 2019.
+#### This is a website for Habesha Pizza Online Order, Oct 5, 2019.

 ## Description

-This project is a website for a fictional studio (Delani).
+This project is a website for Habesha Pizza Online Order.

 ## Author: Abel Berhane, student at Moringa School.